- Hotel Activities

 Spa & Fitness

-The hotel’s signature spa creates an urban oasis for guests with treatments that incorporate the area’s maritime surroundings.
+The Spa at Hotel Bennett creates an urban oasis for guests with treatments that incorporate the area’s maritime surroundings.
 It’s the city’s finest spa experience with unique offerings, as well as radiance and fortitude treatments focusing on heart health.
 The spa will even provide a true King Street shopping experience for those browsing the exclusive retail offerings.

 Join thousands of fans and cheer on the Riverdogs, Charleston’s Minor League baseball team.
 The family-friendly stadium overlooks the Ashley River and is a short 10 minute drive across downtown.